Strategy11/formidable-forms/readme.txt

 * **Pro Version Forms**
 * New: Add Repeat Limit option to Repeatable Sections.
 * New: Add target="_blank" option to file upload shortcodes with new_page=1 param.
-* New: Add frm_before_entries_table hook to display extar content on the Formidable -> Entries page.
+* New: Add frm_before_entries_table hook to display extra content on the Formidable -> Entries page.
 * New: Add frm_lookup_is_current_user_filter_needed filter to allow the options in a lookup field to be conditionally limited.
 * Enhancement: Allow repeating fields to be excluded from show entry shortcode.
 * Enhancement: Improve calculated fields that include fields both inside and outside a repeating section